 The teenagers waited until their dad fell asleep in his rocking chair and attacked him with a kitchen knife and a hammer.
 He put up a fight but died within minutes.

-The sisters, who were 17, 18, and 19 at the time of the killing and have confessed to their parts in it, have been charged with murder and face a maximum prison sentence of 20 years.
+The sisters, who were 17, 18, and 19 at the time of the killing and have confessed to their parts in it, have been charged with murder.